 April showers, Easter holidays and a whole load of adventures, that’s what we’ve got in store for you this month!
 Back with 15 exciting events and things to do in April, taking place all over the UK, there’s sure to be something that takes your fancy.

 Featuring magical beasts and flying falcons, the best of spring nature and loads more too, there are plenty of family day out ideas for April just waiting to be explored.
-Plus, have you checked out our ultimate spring guide yet?

 Day Out With Thomas, at a railway near you